sheafdynamics/lunacopy/README.md

 <h1>lunacopy.sh 🌙</h1>

 <p>Linux file integrity testing automation script</p>
-<p><strong>Version 1.0.2 - Production Ready</strong></p>
 </div>

 ---

-An open-source Linux bash script alternative to a popular Redmond closed-source file hash utility that people use to replace file explorer copy operations.
+An open-source Linux bash script alternative to a popular closed-source file hash utility that people use to replace file explorer copy operations.
 LunaCopy focuses solely on the file hashing aspect and introduces new features to make it easier to manage hash list testfiles.

-**✅ Fully tested and verified** - This script has undergone comprehensive bug fixing and automated testing to ensure reliability and safety.

 See the [Man Page](#man-page) further down this page for details.